tenor/RestBus.Benchmarks/readme.md

 This test measures how many MB/s can be sent by a client to a server with varying payload sizes, in an RPC manner.
 The client sends messages of various sizes and the server responds with a 200 byte message.

-The objective is to measure how efficient it is for a client to send files of various sizes to the server.
-The server responds with a message equivalent to "OK" once the file is completely received.
+The objective is to measure the efficiency of scenarios where a client send files of varying sizes to the server, and the server responds with an "OK" once the file is completely received.

 ![One Way RPC Test Results](https://raw.githubusercontent.com/tenor/RestBus.Benchmarks/master/images/RabbitMQ/payload_throughput_20_threads.png)

-### Ease of Use Test
+### Ease of Rating

 | Library      | Difficulty  |
 |--------------|-------------|